tristantc/PyDS/README.md

 -`width` - width of the grid box.
 Keyword argument (can be omitted) -`height` - height of the grid box.
 Keyword argument (can be omitted) -`path_params` - dictionary for per-path y-axis configuration.
+Keyword argument (can be omitted) -`rect_params` - dictionary for multi-rectangle coordinate systems.
 Keyword argument (can be omitted)

 ### Advanced: Per-Path Y-Axis Configuration